 Appreciate that many confidence and security solutions are developed in cooperation between different stakeholders including industry, academia and governments.

-Recognize that the technical community and the private sector have critical expertise that must be better incorporated into cybersecurity related policy-making.
+Recognize that the technical community and the private sector have critical expertise that should be better incorporated into cybersecurity related policy-making.

-Encourage governments to work with the business sector on a more regular basis.

-Stress the need for International cooperation against cyber attack
+Stress the need for International and regional cooperation against cyber attack

-Encourage cooperation and sharing of information between the public and the private sectors and on the interregional level in order to maintain the protection and security of networks and information systems and the protection of national cyberspace, including the application of the security measures, resilience and recovery for local networks and computer systems
+Encourage cooperation and sharing of information between the public ,and the private sectors and on the interregional level in order to maintain the protection and security of networks and information systems and the protection of national cyberspace, including the application of the security measures, resilience and recovery for local networks and computer systems

 Pursue greater global cooperation toward achieving cohesive, compatible, cybersecurity policies and agreement among governments aimed at preventing unreasonable government intrusion without appropriate oversight protections